-Dan loschpe - 439.240.690-34
+Dan loschpe - 439,240,690-34

 Mr. Dan Ioschpe has a degree in Journalism from the Federal University of Rio Grande do Sul with a Post-Graduation from ESPM - SP and an MBA from Tuck School of Dartmouth College.
 He joined Ioche-Maxion in 1986, where he held various positions until June 1996, when he left to assume the Presidency of AGCO in Brazil.
 He returned to the company in January 1998, assuming the Presidency in the same year.
-In April 2014, he left the Presidency of Ioche-Maxion, assuming the Presidency of tis Board of Directors.
+In April 2014, he left the Presidency of Ioche-Maxion, assuming the Presidency of Its Board of Directors.
 Mr. Dan Ioschpe also served as President of the Forum of Brazilian Transnational Companies (FET).
-He is currently a member of the Board of Directors of WEG, Profarma, Cosan and Marcopolo, as well as CEO of the Institute of Studies for Industrial Development (Instituto de Estudos par o Desenvolvimento Industrial - IEDI) and Chairman of the Board of Directors of Sindipeças.
-In addition to being a member of Directors, Mr. Dan Ioschpe las othe company's Board of Directors, Mr. Dan Ioschpe (Governance, Organization and Culture Committee and a member of BRF's Finance and Risk Management Committee.
-Mr. Dan Ioschpe has not suffered, in the last five years, any (i) criminal conviction, (ii) in a CVM administrative proceeding or (iii) final and unappealable decision, in the judicial or administrative sphere, that has suspended or disqualified him from practicing an activity professional or commercial.
+He is currently a member of the Board of Directors of WEG, Profarma, Cosan and Marcopolo, as well as CEO of the Institute of Studies for Industrial Development (Instituto de Estudos para o Desenvolvimento Industrial - IEDI) and Chairman of the Board of Directors of Sindipeças.
+In addition to being a member of the Company's Board of Directors, Mr. Dan Ioschpe has not suffered, in the last five years, any (i) criminal conviction, (ii) in a CVM administrative proceeding or (iii) final and unappealable decision, in the judicial or administrative sphere, that has suspended or disqualified him from practicing an activity professional or commercial.